data-engineering-community/data-engineering-wiki/Concepts/Batch Data Processing.md

 Batch processing is a term used to describe collecting, modifying, or exporting multiple data records at a regular cadence with downtime in betwen batches.
 Because large amounts of data can be processed all at once in these batches it can be a very efficient approach and is best suited for handling frequent, repetitive tasks.
 It is the most common form of data processing that fits many businesses data needs.

 A key point to remember about batch processing is that it was originally designed to handle non-continuous data. [[Stream Data Processing|stream processing]] is typically used for continuous data, though there are ways to configure the architecture behind batch processing to enable quasi-continuous workflows.
-(See [Concurrent Batch Processing](#) below)
+(See [Concurrent Batch Processing](#concurrent-batch-processing) below)

+Many businesses face increasingly complicated and diverse data challenges due to the sheer magnitude of data available.
+Batch processing has increased in sophistication, and is also often used in conjunction with other processing techniques for modern analysis.
 While batch processing used to be by far the most common and widely used method of data processing, recently real-time or near real-time [[Stream Data Processing|stream processing]] has proven to be a worthy competitor.
 As traditional batch systems run overnight to process data accumulated during the day, there is naturally a delta between the real world versus what the data is actually describing.
 [Advanced Batch Processing](#advanced-batch-processing) partially solves this issue, but even the most advanced systems cannot compete with [Stream Data Processing|stream processing]] for real-time continuous data.

 ## Batch Data Processing Advantages